ASTS Investors Have Opportunity to Lead AST SpaceMobile, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 25, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AST SpaceMobile, Inc. ("SpaceMobile" or the "Company") (NASDAQ: ASTS).
+LOS ANGELES, April 30, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AST SpaceMobile, Inc. ("SpaceMobile" or the "Company") (NASDAQ: ASTS).

 Class Period: November 14, 2023 – April 1, 2024